What’s a DPU?

-Many so-called DPUs focus solely on delivering one or two of these functions.
+Many so-called DPUs focus on delivering just one or two of these functions.

 The worst try to offload the datapath in proprietary processors.

-While good for prototyping, this is a fool’s errand, because of the scale, scope, and breadth of data center.
+While good for prototyping, this is a fool’s errand because of the scale, scope and breadth of data centers.